kay-wong/personalised-recs-at-scale-course/README.md

-# personalised-recs-at-scale-course
+# Personalised Recommendations at Scale
-Solutions for the Co:Rise Personalised Recommendations at Scale Course Assignments
+Solutions for the [Co:Rise Personalised Recommendations at Scale](https://corise.com/course/personalized-recommendation-at-scale) Course Assignments